iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 (sec_language)=
 ### Formal Language Theory

-The CFS is indexed by the words of any length.
+The CFS is indexed by words of any length.
-Formally, the elements of this index are generated by an algebraic structure: free monoid.
-This object is explained in the formal language theory.
+Formally, these words are elements of an algebraic structure called *free monoid* where the *alphabet* is a subset that along with the *concatenation* operation act as the generator.
+Words are the noncommutative counterpart of monomials and they extend as the basis of polynomials and then to power series.
+These are important in the theory of CFS since power series are isomorphic to CFS.
-In the present section, concepts of formal language theory are presented.
+In the present section, concepts of formal language theory [@Salomaa1973] are presented.

 :::{prf:definition} Monoid